Ndubuisi Francis in Abuja

-She urged operators to cooperate with the commission for the good of the market and the economy, noting that “it is our market, please let us join hands and revive this market.
+Uduk urged operators to cooperate with the commission for the good of the market and the economy, noting that “it is our market, please let us join hands and revive this market.”

 She called for collaboration to sanitise the market, urging them to bring incidences of market abuse to the attention to the commission and enjoy protection under the law.

-The acting DG said the Commission also has the complaints management framework that enables investors to know where to complain to and how long it takes for such complaints to be resolved and for those of the investors that are averse to risks, they are advised to get their financial advisers to tell them where to invest.
+The acting DG said the commission also has the complaints management framework that enables investors to know where to lodge complaints and how long it takes for such complaints to be resolved and for those of the investors that are averse to risks, they are advised to get their financial advisers to tell them where to invest.

 She stated that in doing all these, SEC was advising retail investors to invest in Collective Investment Schemes and Mutual Funds because those are managed independently by professionals and are diversified thereby reducing risks.

-She assured that the Commission was committed to protecting investors in the work does and will keep working on extant rules and the possibility of amending them when the need arises
+She assured that the commission was committed to protecting investors and would keep working on extant rules and the possibility of amending them when the need arises

-According to her, SEC is desirous of more transparency in the market so that investors will feel comfortable while the market could be better..
+According to her, SEC is desirous of more transparency in the market so that investors would feel comfortable while the market could be better.